 Best For: Flexible, affordable plans for casual buyers.

-- Pricing: Their popular “Flex Plan” often allows for ~10–25 images for roughly $10–$30/month, with unused downloads rolling over to the next month.
+- Flex Plan: Their popular plan allows for 10 images for ~$9.99/month, with unused downloads rolling over to the next month.

-- Free Collection: They do offer a selection of free files, though the best content is behind the paywall.
+- Free Collection: They do offer a selection of free files, though the best content is naturally behind the paywall.

-- Verdict: If Shutterstock is too expensive but you need more variety than Unsplash, Depositphotos is the perfect middle ground.
+Verdict: If Shutterstock is too expensive but you need more variety than Unsplash, Depositphotos is the perfect middle ground.

 Summary Comparison